-BTI’s MicE program offers a 2-year Masters in Microbial Engineering (MicE) for students with a biology or engineering background.
-The program, which celebrated its 35th Anniversary in 2019, accepts four or five students every year.
+BTI’s MicE program offers a 2-year Masters in Microbial Engineering for students with a biology or engineering background.
+The program, which began in 1984, accepts 3 to 5 students every year.
+At any given time there are around 8 students in the program.
 Before graduating, students complete a research project under the direction of a MicE faculty member.
-Here are some commonly asked questions about the program, past, present, and future.
+Here are some commonly asked questions about the program:

-Could you give a basic overivew of the MicE program and purpose?
+Could you give an overview of the MicE program?

 The MicE program is a research-based Masters program that combines biology and engineering.
 Most students have biology backgrounds and add engineering knowledge with this program, but some have an engineering background and add biology knowledge.
 All entering students have some research experience.